 Despite the recent death of the Church’s founder and spiritual leader, John Connell, the fire damage to the Church’s meetinghouse, and the inexplicable fixation of some politicians with obstructing the Church’s mission in any way it can, the Church remains committed to its mission of spreading the message of peace throughout New Hampshire and the world.
 The Church looks forward to being an active part of the community of good people who reside in Grafton, and ministering to them in any way it can.

 Regular updates are posted to our Facebook group.

-Services. – With the arrival of spring, Peaceful Assembly Church will be holding regular services once again.
+Services. – Peaceful Assembly Church is holding regular services once again.
 A service will be held each Saturday at 2 p.m.
-Regular services will be held in the shed on the south side of the property until the inside of the church building is usable again.
+Regular services will be held in the shed on the south side of the property or outdoors, weather permitting.

 Work parties. – Work parties to continue cleanup and begin rebuilding are ongoing, typically on Wednesdays and Sundays.
 We are cleaning up and removing débris from around the property currently.
 If you would like to help out, you can contact us via our Facebook group linked above.

-Board meetings. – The Peaceful Assembly Church holds its Board meetings on the last Sunday of every month at 6 p.m.
+Board meetings. – Peaceful Assembly Church holds its Board meetings on Sundays at 6 p.m.
 Members are invited to attend.
-These will be held in the shed until the inside of the church building is usable again.
-Special Board meetings may also be held at other times.
-Notice will be posted here on the website if a special meeting is planned.
+These will be held in the shed on the church property until further notice.
+Special Board meetings may also be held at other times, typically Saturday.
+Our next Board meeting is scheduled for July 28th.

 Media enquiries can be sent to media ·at· PeacefulAssemblyChurch.org.